 The choice of the orthopedagogic ground forms which must be actualized in a particular orthopedagogic situation are determined by the age of a child as well as by the nature of his/her deviation or problem to be remedied or eliminated.
-For example, an extremely feeble-minded child, and a materially neglected child are dependent on care; an emotionally disturbed child is dependent on play therapy if he/she is a toddler, on image therapy if he/she is a puerile child, and on conversational therapy if he/she is a puber or adolescent; a child with learning difficulties is dependent on play, assignment, etc.
+For example, an extremely feeble-minded child, and a materially neglected child are dependent on care; an emotionally disturbed child is dependent on play therapy if he/she is a toddler, on image therapy if he/she is a puerile child, and on conversational therapy if he/she is in puberty or adolescence, a child with learning difficulties is dependent on play, assignment, etc.

-The above orthopedagogic ground forms are dealt with briefly below.
+The above orthopedagogic ground forms are briefly dealt with below.